Books to Read in your Twenties

 3. The Opposite of Loneliness by Marina Keegan

 A tragic and beautiful collection of short stories and essays by Marina Keegan who sadly lost her life in a car accident.
-This book will remind you of those feelings of hope you had for your dreams upon leaving school and encourages you to fulfil them in case something bad ever happens.
+This book will remind you of those feelings of hope you had for your dreams upon leaving school and encourage you to fulfill them in case something bad ever happens.

 4. Living the Dream by Lauren Berry